A Case Study on Energy-Efficient Edge AI Crack Segmentation: Introduction

 \section{Introduction}

 Inspection and maintenance of civil infrastructure, such as bridges, tunnels, and high-rise buildings, are essential to ensure long-term safety and reliability.
-Traditional inspection methods are largely manual, requiring human experts to access potentially dangerous locations to visually assess structural damage.
+Traditional inspection is mostly manual: human experts have to access dangerous locations to look for structural damage.
 With the emergence of \glspl{uav}, automated large-scale inspection of concrete and asphalt surfaces has become feasible, offering both safety and efficiency advantages. \gls{uav}-based inspection systems equipped with onboard computer vision can identify cracks and other forms of surface degradation without exposing human inspectors to hazardous environments.

 The main challenge for onboard crack segmentation is the need to operate on resource-constrained edge devices with limited power, memory, and computational capacity, while still enabling real-time processing.
-Although Transformer-based models achieve state-of-the-art segmentation performance, their computational and memory demands hinder practical edge deployment.
-Consequently, lightweight architectures such as U-Net remain more suitable.
-Despite their simpler design, U-Net variants exhibit substantial variability in parameter count and computational cost, and still require optimization for efficient edge execution.
+Transformer-based models reach high segmentation accuracy, but their compute and memory demands make them difficult to run on edge devices.
+Lightweight architectures like U-Net are therefore the more practical choice.
+However, U-Net variants differ a lot in parameter count and compute cost, and still need to be optimized for edge use.
 Identifying models that balance segmentation accuracy and efficiency is therefore critical for real-world edge crack segmentation.